The structural system may be composed of three basic types of structures.

 Exterior finishes for walls and ceilings include plywood or composite sheathing, brick or stone surfaces and various plaster finishes.

-Interior wall coverings in a light-frame structure typically include wallboard, plank and plaster, decorative wood or fibreglass panelling.
+Interior wall coverings in a light-frame structure typically include wallboard, plank, plaster, decorative wood, or fiberglass paneling.

 In natural buildings, straw bales, cob can be used for both exterior and interior walls.

-The light-frame structures are built above the basement with a crawlspace,wood or steel which extends between the foundation’s walls they are usually constructed of powdered concrete or lightweight concrete blocks.
+The light-frame structures are built above the basement with a crawlspace,wood or steel which extends between the foundation’s walls.

 2. Timber Structure: